Sjdjdiejdrirhdkjej/manus-reworked/README.md

     This will build and start both the frontend and backend services.

-## Backend Changes (`mcp_server_main.py`)
+## Backend Changes

-The local file system operations (read, write, list, create, move files/directories) have been removed from `mcp_server_main.py`.
-These functionalities are not suitable for Vercel's serverless environment, which does not provide a persistent, writable file system.

-### File Storage

-**MCP server integration for file storage is now implemented in `mcp_server_main.py`**.
-This includes endpoints for writing, reading, listing, creating directories, moving, and deleting files/directories on the MCP server.
+The previous `mcp_server` has been replaced by a Node.js-based `codesandbox_proxy` service that leverages the CodeSandbox SDK.
+All file system operations and shell command executions are now proxied through this service to a CodeSandbox VM.

-### Terminal Shell Execution
+### File Storage and Terminal Shell Execution

-The `execute_command` endpoint remains in `mcp_server_main.py` for now, but it is **not suitable for Vercel deployment**.
-Vercel functions are short-lived and stateless, and cannot execute arbitrary shell commands in a persistent manner.
-You will need to find an alternative solution for terminal shell execution, such as:
-*   A dedicated compute instance (e.g., AWS EC2, Google Compute Engine, DigitalOcean Droplet).
-*   A managed container service (e.g., AWS Fargate, Google Cloud Run).
+File system operations (read, write, list, create directory, move, and delete files/directories) and terminal shell execution are now handled by the `codesandbox_proxy` service, which interacts with a CodeSandbox VM.
+This provides a more isolated and potentially more scalable solution for these functionalities.

 ## Frontend Changes